 - Pay attention to personalized marketing campaigns

-- Build a web presence with quality content such as blog articles, videos, etc.
+- Build a web presence with quality content such as blog articles, videos, Search engine, etc.

 - Invest in paid advertisements on social media